Drug crimes lawyer in Branson, MO.

 For evidence to be admissible in court, it must have an unbroken chain of custody.
 Any errors or mishandling of evidence during its collection, transport, or storage could lead to it being excluded from the case.
 This is particularly important in Branson, MO drug crimes and DWI/DUI cases.

-Duress or Coercion Defense
+Claiming Duress or Coercion

 If threats or intimidation forced you to commit the alleged offense, a defense of duress may apply in Branson, MO.
 Similarly, coercion due to an imminent threat of harm could justify your actions and mitigate your culpability.

-With decades of legal expertise, access to top-notch experts in our network, and a thorough grasp of Missouri’s drug statutes, our team builds robust defense strategies tailored to your Branson, MO case.
+At Combs Waterkotte, we leverage our decades of experience, a vast professional network, and unmatched knowledge of Missouri’s drug laws to mount an aggressive defense for you in Branson, MO.
 Here’s how we work to secure the best possible outcome in Branson, MO:

-- Thorough Investigation:
+- Comprehensive Case Investigation:

 - Personalized Attention: Every case receives our full attention and determination to achieve the best possible outcome in Branson, MO.